Jury deliberations to continue Friday after closing arguments for UT murder trial in Austin

 'Mick, did you kill Haruka Weiser?' | Suspect in UT student’s death denies murder on the stand

 He denied killing Weiser, however he understands why the jury might think he did after he was found with many of her belongings.
-He claimed he found them in a trash can.
+He claimed he found them in a trash can and that he was at the vacant building the night Haruka was killed.
+Prosecutors questioned his story multiple times during their closing arguments.

-"So far, I don't like my odds," he testified.
+"So far, I don't like my odds," Criner testified.
 "It doesn't look good for me."

+The defense brought this comment up in their closing argument on Thursday.

+“Doesn’t look so good for me?
+You’re charged with capital murder.
+You’re on the stand.
+You’re testifying in front of fourteen people who are going to decide your fate, and you turn to them and say, ‘doesn’t look so good for me.’
+How stupid do you have to be to say that,” the defense continued.
+“If you’re going to lie, that’s when you lie.
+‘Oh there’s no way they’re going to convict me, this evidence is terrible, how could you even…’ Anything, except for that.
+That is the dumbest thing he could have said.
+Because God forbid you believe him.”

 Jury deliberations will continue at 8 a.m.
 Friday.
 The judge said he would not be sequestering the jury and said he would rely on their faith to honestly avoid outside media coverage of the case.
 Deliberations on Friday cannot resume until all fourteen members -- 12 jurors and two alternates -- are present.